notesofcliff/delve/src/home/doc/user/Searching_Filtering_and_More.md

 In this example, the `search` command retrieves data, the `rename` command renames a field, and the `chart` command generates a bar chart based on the result set.

 ## Jinja2 Templating
-Flashlight supports Jinja2 templating for search commands.
+Delve supports Jinja2 templating for search commands.
 This allows you to dynamically generate search commands based on context variables.
 The context is built by merging the user's GlobalContext and the LocalContext included in the request.
 For example:

 ```bash
 search --index {{ index }} text__icontains="{{ keyword }}"